 According to the Cashmere and Camel Hair Manufacturers Institute, one of the key factors in the quality of cashmere is the length of the fibres used to make yarn.
 Knits made from longer fibres (28 to 42 mm) will pill less and hold their shape longer.
-One of the brands we carry, Brodie, promises to use only the longest fibres available, 42 mm.

 Colour is important, too.
 Raw cashmere hairs vary in colour from white to beige and brown.
 When the cashmere hairs start out white, the yarn can be dyed any colour with less processing, and it takes on more vibrant appearance.
 And that’s important to us.
-We love how both Brodie and Lisa Todd create sweaters in bright colour combinations.
-The result is truly contemporary.

 Read the label -- Industry rules require manufacturers to state the fabrics used in their products.
 Low-priced “cashmere” sweaters may contain only a small percentage of cashmere with other types of wool.
 For the super-soft feel, look for 100 percent cashmere.